 There are no hard and fast rules with respect to a blogger’s earning potential.
 In some respects, earning potential is limited by one’s particular market.
 A blog that succeeds in a high-dollar industry (e.g., pharmaceuticals) will have more earning potential than one in a lower-dollar market.
 Of course, high-dollar markets also have more competition!

 With that said, it is not unreasonable to suggest that, given enough talent, knowledge, and hard work (and some degree of good fortune), a person can make at least a respectable part-time income as a blogger within 5-10 years.

 WordPress is the most popular blogging platform and for good reason.
 It is open-source, user-friendly, and optimized for SEO.
 Whenever you have questions (which you naturally will), the answer is typically easy to find with a simple Google search.
 There are two versions of WordPress: wordpress.com (the free version hosted by WordPress) and wordpress.org (also free, but you have to pay for your own hosting as I discussed above).
 Serious bloggers will eventually end up using wordpress.org, which gives one far more control and has no limits on monetization (wordpress.com may have restrictions on monetization and advertisements).

 If you opt for wordpress.org, you will need to choose a web hosting service for your site.
 If you have ever researched web hosts, you will undoubtedly find dissatisfied or disgruntled customers with any of them.
 After spending ample time considering pricing and other factors, I chose Bluehost for hosting Personality Junkie (by the way, you can host multiple blogs on a single Bluehost account without affecting the price).
-Bluehost is always updating their technology, providing plenty of resources for even the highest-traffic websites.
-After many years with Bluehost, I have been happy with the quality, reliability, versatility, and affordability of their services.
+However, with the growth of Personality Junkie and the need for higher-powered servers, I now use Cloudways, which I’m a huge fan of (it helps to have a bit of experience and tech knowledge to use it though).